codypagone/Fossil-Fuels-vs.-Electric-Vehicles/README.md

 # Fossil-Fuels-vs.-Electric-Vehicles
-Who and what is harmed by the power plants and mining due to fossil fueled vehicles compared to EVs?
+Understanding who and what is harmed by the power plants and mining due to fossil fueled vehicles compared to EVs?
+The signifigance to comprehend the social, economic, and health effects on populations at risk, it is crucial to investigate who is impacted by mining for gasoline and electric vehicles.
+Communities in economically unstable areas frequently experience land loss, pollution, and health hazards as a result of the exploitation of fossil fuels and the mining of metals like nickel, lithium, and cobalt for electric vehicles.

 # Lifetime Emissions of CO2